aerosibin/TragerX/README.md

 TragerX is an **ROS-based autonomous navigation system** designed for Raspberry Pi with Ubuntu Server.
-Using **SLAM, A* Pathfinding, and HC-SR04 Ultrasonic Sensors**, the robot explores unknown environments and navigates efficiently from **Point A to Point B** while avoiding obstacles.
+Using SLAM, A* Pathfinding, and HC-SR04 Ultrasonic Sensors, the robot explores unknown environments and navigates efficiently from **Point A to Point B** while avoiding obstacles.

 ## 🔥 Key Features